A dental implant is a titanium screw that is fused into the jawbone.

 Currently there are no mechanisms in the Australian/NZ market to conduct a product recall (contacting patients who may have received a dental device deemed as dangerous).
 The only way to protect your dental health in these instances is to request that your implant details are registered on the DIR by your treating dentist.

 Below is a series of images from the same patient.
-A Genuine dental implant was installed, but a Non-Genuine abutment was attached.
-The left photo shows the infection that occurred due to the Non-Genuine abutment.
-The middle image was taken 8 weeks after the Non-Genuine abutment was replaced with a Genuine component.
+A Genuine dental implant was installed, but a Poor Quality Non-Genuine abutment was attached.
+The left photo shows the infection that occurred due to the Poor Quality Non-Genuine abutment.
+The middle image was taken 8 weeks after the Non-Genuine abutment was replaced with a High Quality Genuine component.
 The final image shows the recovery, without any surgery, that the patient had within a year with the Genuine component.
-Unfortunately, cases like this are becoming more and more common, as more Non-Genuine components are finding their way into the dental marketplace.
+Unfortunately, cases like this are becoming more and more common, as more Poor Quality Non-Genuine components are finding their way into the dental marketplace.

 Dental Implants have an extremely good track record for success.